Hyde's Faculty Page

 Fields of Study: Old and New US South, Patterns of Rural Violence, Antebellum Society and Culture, Southern Politics

-Classes usually taught: Old US South, New US South, Colonial US, Graduate Seminar, Ancient China and East Asia, Modern China and East Asia, Local and Regional History
+Classes usually taught: Crime in American History, Old US South, New US South, Colonial US, Graduate Seminar, Ancient China and East Asia, Modern China and East Asia, Local and Regional History

 Office phone number: 985-549-2151